LiDAR + Camera Data Fusion on KITTI

 % end

-The final result is shown below:
+The final result looks like this:

-LiDAR and camera data fusion result
+Result of fusing LiDAR and camera data